-Here is comparison of GeForce GTX 1050 Ti and Radeon RX 470 graphics cards based on their specifications and gaming performance.
+Here is a comparison of GeForce GTX 1050 Ti and Radeon RX 470 graphics cards based on their specifications and gaming performance.

 GTX 1050 Ti is based on the latest Pascal GPU architecture from Nvidia and comes with 768 CUDA Cores whereas Radeon RX 470 is built on the latest Polaris GPU architecture from AMD and comes with 2048 Cores.
 Both these graphics cards are manufactured on the 14nm fabrication process.
-Also you must note that CUDA Cores and Stream Processors are different technologies and their working is also different.
+Also, you must note that CUDA Cores and Stream Processors are different technologies and their working is also different.

 Must Read: CUDA Cores vs Stream Processors Explained

-GTX 1050 Ti comes with only 4GB GDDR5 video memory having 128-bit interface whereas Radeon RX 470 comes in both 4GB and 8GB GDDR5 VRAM variants having memory interface of 256-bit.
+GTX 1050 Ti comes with only 4GB GDDR5 video memory having a 128-bit interface whereas Radeon RX 470 comes in both 4GB and 8GB GDDR5 VRAM variants having memory interface of 256-bit.
 The memory bandwidth of RX 470 is almost double of GTX 1050 Ti because of its wider memory interface of 256-bits.
 The memory speed for these graphics cards may vary depending on the graphics card manufacturer.

 GTX 1050 Ti supports G-Sync and RX 470 supports FreeSync.
-G-Sync and FreeSync are variable refresh rate technologies from Nvidia and AMD respectively, and they prevent screen tearing in games and provides your smooth gameplay without any stuttering.
+G-Sync and FreeSync are variable refresh rate technologies from Nvidia and AMD respectively, and they prevent screen tearing in games and provide smooth gameplay without any stuttering.
 Technically these graphics cards are not VR Ready but Radeon RX 470 is powerful enough to provide you a good VR experience.

 The gaming performance of Radeon RX 470 is certainly better than GeForce GTX 1050 Ti in almost all gaming benchmarks.
 At 1080p both these graphics cards can run latest games on high to very high graphics settings with respectable frame rates.
 The difference here is that the frame rates of Radeon RX 470 have better averages compared to that of GTX 1050 Ti.
-Also in Vulkan and DirectX 12 titles, the performance of RX 470 is way better to that of GTX 1050 Ti.
+Also in Vulkan and DirectX 12 titles, the performance of RX 470 is way better than that of GTX 1050 Ti.
 The performance of RX 470 is slightly less than RX 480 and you can play older games on it at 1440p resolution also.

 Some benchmarks of GeForce GTX 1050 Ti and Radeon RX 470